-You might be one of those people who feels that you're essential at the office, and you're probably correct.
+You might be someone who feels that you're essential at the office, and you're probably correct.
 However, when you have a contagious condition, you are putting other people's health at risk.
 And to top it off, your own condition might even worsen if you don't take care of yourself.
 Most employers provide sick days or personal days off, so use them.

 Since many offices use recycled air, the germs flow freely around everyone in their cubicles or open office spaces.
 If you have your own private office, going into the office isn't as bad, but you'll still be in contact with others.
 Keep your hands clean by washing them often and using sanitizer or disinfectant wipes after coughing, sneezing, or even just touching your nose.
 Expand your personal space and let others know you might be contagious.